A Rationally Designed Therapeutic Vaccine for Herpes

 For Rational Vaccines founder and Chief Executive Officer, Agustin Fernandez III, the primary importance is what the Innovation Passport signifies.

 “I think the real value for the world, for patients who are suffering every day, the mother who has lost a child to herpes, the patient who is going blind from ocular herpes, the up to 34% of HIV cases that are directly attributable to HSV-2, is the human element, the fact that a very respected regulator for the first time ever said look, herpes is a serious disease,” he told BioSpace.

 The current therapeutic regimen available to herpes patients consists of antiviral medications, which can prevent or shorten outbreaks.
 There is no cure and no approved vaccine for herpes or immunomodulating therapies for the disease.
 For Fernandez, who has HSV-1, herpes is personal.

 “RVx201was created for patients like me to help us control the virus better.
 I would take the antivirals, and they would just not work.
 It started from a very personal point, and then I realized that there are so many people out there suffering the same way.
 So it began from a patient aspect, and it has grown into a patient's aspect,” he said.

 Fernandez explained that the herpes simplex virus has evolved to evade the immune system, downregulating its first line of defense, the interferon response.
-RVx201 is a first-in-human HSV-2 live-attenuated therapeutic vaccine that is modified to be interferon sensitive and destroy the ability of the virus to inhibit immune responses.
+RVx201 is a first-in-human HSV-2 live-attenuated therapeutic vaccine for herpes that is modified to be interferon sensitive and destroy the ability of the virus to inhibit immune responses.